 We provide supplementary details on participants (Section 1.1), the treatment condition (Section 1.2), the data collection waves (Section 1.3), outcome measures (Section 1.4), and the data analysis (Section 1.5).
+We discuss a range of robustness checks in Section 1.6.
 Supplementary figures are provided in Section 2, and all supplementary tables in Section 3.